Schedule 70 Cyber SIN: 4 Topics You’ll Definitely Need to Cover for Your Technical Oral Evaluation

 Quick Tips For A Successful Technical Oral Evaluation

 Sell yourself, brag about your company!
 Treat this evaluation as an interview and not an exam.

-When it comes to taking notes during the evaluation, we have seen on multiple websites suggestions that you take thorough notes about your evaluation.
-After speaking with multiple contracting specialists dealing with the new cyber SINs it is confirmed that you are allowed to take notes during the evaluation, however, it is not allowed to take any of those notes you take out of the evaluation room.
+Most sources recommend taking thorough notes during the evaluation.
+You ARE allowed to take notes during the evaluation, but you are not allowed to take any of those notes out of the evaluation room.
 The only notes allowed to leave the room are those taken by the evaluators, and these notes are incorporated into your, the vendor’s contract file, and incorporated into the GSA Pre-Negotiation Memorandum (PNM).
 Evaluator notes although important, are never seen by any potential agencies looking to buy services around the cyber SINs, and therefore won’t play a part in an agencies choice on which vendor to select for a contract.